simon-ritchie/apysc/docstring_markdowns/apysc/_display/stage.md

 **[Raises]**

-- _StageNotCreatedError: If a stage is not instantiated yet.
+- _StageNotCreatedError: If there is no instantiated stage yet.

 ## `get_stage_elem_id` function docstring